NickDoucet/doucet-lab/index.md

 Welcome to the **Doucet Lab** at the Institut national de la recherche scientifique (INRS) – Université du Québec (Montréal, Canada).
 We investigate **protein structure, dynamics, and function** and develop innovative biochemical, biophysical, and AI-driven tools to engineer enzymes and characterize complex biological systems.

-Welcome to the **Doucet Lab** at the Institut national de la recherche scientifique (INRS) – Université du Québec (Montréal, Canada).
-We investigate **protein structure, dynamics, and function** and develop innovative biochemical, biophysical, and AI-driven tools to engineer enzymes and characterize complex biological systems.

 Our core expertise spans:

 - **NMR spectroscopy** and **X-ray crystallography** for high-resolution structural and dynamic analysis